Aug. 21: Blake born in Ontario

-Blake, whose real name is Hector, signs with the Montreal Maroons in February 1935, then plays eight regular-season games and one in the Stanley Cup Playoffs, and gets his name on the Cup when the Maroons defeat the Toronto Maple Leafs in the Final.
+Blake, whose real name is Hector, signs with the Montreal Maroons in February 1935, then plays eight regular-season games and one in the Stanley Cup Playoffs.
+He gets his name on the Cup for the first time when the Maroons defeat the Toronto Maple Leafs in the Cup Final.

 The Maroons send Blake to the Montreal Canadiens on Feb.
-13, 1936, and he spends the rest of his hockey career helping the Canadiens win championships.
+13, 1936, and he spends the rest of his hockey career helping them win championships.

 Blake turns to coaching and gets the job with the Canadiens in 1955.
 Montreal wins the Cup in each of his first five seasons and finishes with eight championships in Blake's 13 seasons as coach.
 He steps down after the Canadiens sweep the St. Louis Blues in the 1968 Cup Final.

 Video: Toe Blake was one of toughest players, best coaches

 1969: The Hockey Hall of Fame unveils its newest members.
 Longtime NHL players Red Kelly, Sid Abel, Roy Worters and Bryan Hextall Sr. are elected.
 Former Detroit Red Wings owner Bruce Norris is elected in the Builders category.

 2006: The Los Angeles Kings announce they will retire Luc Robitaille's No. 20 in a ceremony on Jan.
 20, 2007.
 The announcement comes four months after Robitaille plays his final game, ending a career that sees him score 557 of his 668 NHL goals with Los Angeles.